Skip to main content

 • The ship swapping mechanic adds a unique strategic element to the gameplay, allowing players to adapt to different combat situations.

-• The game can feel repetitive due to a lack of diverse enemy types and level design, leading to a monotonous experience.
+• The lack of variety in enemy types and repetitive level design can lead to a monotonous gameplay experience.

 • “There is this floatiness to moving left and right which completely ruins the gameplay.”